On Harnessing Idle Compute at the Edge for Foundation Model Training: Training Framework and Method

-Such an idealized training method models training as a series of operators in a directed acyclic graph (e.g., Alpa), with a controller distributing the computation of operations across devices.
-The communication load includes the model size and all intermediate results.
-The controller can aggregate gradients locally during forward and backward propagation without additional communication, as devices transmit output from each operator back to the controller without peer-to-peer broadcasting.
-In addition, the gradient for each parameter is transmitted only once and the intermediate result in each layer is transmitted from devices only once so that the total data transmitted is model size + (intermediate size * number of layers) for each batch.
+This idealized method represents training as a series of operators in a directed acyclic graph (e.g., as in Alpa), with a controller distributing operator execution across devices.
+The communication load then consists of model parameters and all intermediate results.
+Because devices return the output of each operator directly to the controller, gradients can be aggregated there without peer-to-peer broadcasts.
+In addition, each parameter gradient and each layer's intermediate result is transmitted only once, so the total communication per batch becomes model size + (intermediate size $\times$ number of layers).